Feelzcode/uvhub/VARIANT_IMPLEMENTATION_SUMMARY.md

 - **Lightbox Preview**: See images in full detail before saving
 - **Bulk Operations**: Manage multiple images efficiently
 - **Real-time Updates**: Immediate feedback on changes
+- **Unified Editing**: Same interface for creating and editing products
+- **Comprehensive Management**: Edit all aspects of products and variants in one place

 ### Frontend Experience
 - **Professional Gallery**: E-commerce style image viewing